Variable-Displacement Motor (TL)

 Details

-The minimum torque value to overcome seal friction.
-This torque is the load-independent component of the total friction torque.
+The minimum torque value to overcome the seal friction.
+This torque is a load-independent component of the total friction torque.

 Dependencies

-To use this parameter, set parameter Leakage and friction parameterization value Analytical
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Analytical.

 |